 A school helps define our students, so who better to help define our school’s identity than our students?
 A student-led process narrowed an endless list of names, colors and mascot possibilities.
 Students in grades 4-11 voted—we are the Central Valley School District Thunder; our colors are navy blue, light blue and yellow.

-- To students and their parents—this effort will translate into meaningful changes in what students learn and how they are taught.
+- For students and their parents—We are constantly working to make meaningful changes in what students learn and how they are taught.
 It represents a commitment to our students’ college and career success.

-- To residents—this means we are investing the community’s hard-earned tax dollars to yield the greatest return for all students.
+- For residents—We are investing the community’s hard-earned tax dollars to yield the greatest return for all students.
 When students are successful, they contribute back to the community.
 A vibrant and successful school attracts residents, improves property values and strengthens the local tax base.

-- To staff—this represents a commitment to continued growth and professional excellence.
+- For staff—We are committed to continued growth and professional excellence.
 We will continue our upward march toward excellence only with the most qualified staff armed with the best tools and support.

-- To employers—this represents a commitment to provide students with the entry level skills needed to become valued employees.
+- For employers—We are striving to provide students with the entry level skills needed to become valued employees.

 Who are we?